Associate Artist Program

 Joanne Kaisila | PERFORMER | WRITER

 Joanne is a proud Fijian-Australian.
-She is a vocalist and multiinstrumentalist performer – playing guitar, drums and bass.
+She is a vocalist and multi-instrumentalist performer – playing guitar, drums and bass.
 From a young age Joanne developed a passion for gospel and soul music and has performed in many seminal shows for Outer Urban Projects including GRAND DIVISIONS – A MOVED URBAN CANCATA at Arts Centre Melbourne, Melbourne Festival, POETIC LICENSE opening at Darebin Arts Centre and HUME STUDIOS at Kangan Tafe.
-She recorded on REVELATIONS in URBAN STUDIO, performed in the TAKEOVER residency and is a key artist on the Australian/Fijian collaboration of the transnational performance and film project, KIN - DUDI AND JOJO.
-She is also a videographer, making music clips for her community and is a regular performer on Outer Urban Projects’ Fee for Service program.
+She recorded on REVELATIONS in URBAN STUDIO, performed in the TAKEOVER residency and is a key artist on the Australian/Fijian collaboration of the transnational performance and film project, KIN - Dudi & Jojo.

 Kush Kuiy | WRITER